 When we visited Festool in Germany last year, we got to see the Festool RTS 400 REQ Orbital Finish Sander in action months before its North American launch.

 It’s a rolling change from the previous model – the Festool RTS 400 EQ – which was a phenomenal sander in its own right.
-Clint DeBoer and I hooked up with Jon Bucklew to take a look at the differences in the two models and performance you can expect.
+Clint DeBoer and I hooked up with Jon Bucklew to take a look at the differences between the two models and the performance you can expect.